sermpezis/ai4netmon/use_cases/ripe_ris_subsampling/hijack_use_case/README.md

 So, using the columns of the dataframe, the _actual_ hijack impact is calculated by column5/column3, while the _estimated_ hijack impact by column7/column6.

-After calculating the impacts, all actual or estimated impact <0 or >1 are set to NaN.
-Then, the error (as mentioned above) is calculated.
+After calculating the impacts, all actual or estimated impact <0 or >1 (due to outlier simulation scenarios, e.g., hijacker or victim ASes with no global connectivity) are set to NaN.
+Then, the error is calculated as described above.

 ### Goals and motivation